 Therefore, the role of the veterinary surgeon is not just about safeguarding the health and welfare of the animals under their care, but also that of their owners, and the wider public too!
 Being able to communicate effectively with owners and farmers, in a patient and compassionate way, is equally important to the role of the veterinary surgeon as providing treatment for animals.
+When working as a practice manager, this becomes even more important, as you also need to monitor your staff.

 There are over 20,000 vets across the UK.
 Around half of this number work as general practice veterinary surgeons in veterinary surgeries, practices, clinics and hospitals across the country, dealing mostly with domestic pets, farm animals and horses, but also some exotic and/or zoo animals.
 Practices may specialise in small animals, farm animals or equine work (horses), or may be mixed practices dealing with a combination of these.
 Therefore, it is possible for veterinary surgeons in general practice to specialise in these particular areas during the course of their careers if they wish, often pursuing additional qualiﬁcations.